Vittorio Vidali: Murder of Julio Mella

 In early December 1928, Mella was expelled from the Mexican Communist Party for his association with Trotskyists, but he was readmitted two weeks later.
-Mella was killed by gunshot in Mexico City on January 10, 1929, an incident believed to be a political assassination.
-Modotti was by Mella's side as he was shot.
-She was seen holding his arm, allegedly in a manner similar to her portrayal in Rivera's mural.
+Mella was killed by gunshot in Mexico City on 10 January 1929, an incident believed to have been a political assassination.
+Modotti was by Mella's side when he was shot.
+She was seen holding his arm, allegedly in a manner similar to her portrayal in Diego Rivera's mural of the three.

 Vidali is believed to have used the revolver he commonly carried to murder Mella.
 Modotti was known to keep an M1911 pistol in her house.